Coder731/Portfolio_Project_1/README.md

 ## Bugs
 ### Fixed Bugs
-Bug:
+Bug: Unstyled Home Button
 - Home button on Navigation bar on Home page was not being styled by CSS.
 Cause:
 - The button id deleted from anchor for home page in Navigation bar in error.
 Fix:
 - The button id reinstated to anchor for home page in Navigation bar.

-Bug:
+Bug: Bulleted Navigation bar
 Since the addition of unordered list and list item tags to Navigation bar on home page:
-- Navigation bar is displaying vertically not horizontally
 - Bullets are present to the left of buttons
 Cause:
 - Unordered list and list item tags.